 It’s slim pickings in the folding recumbent exercise bike department, and the 400XL is currently the clear leader of the small pack.
 The 400XL is built with the same Exerpeutic-quality materials found in other leading models with a frame that supports up to an impressive 300 lbs.
 The V-belt double-drive transmission system equals quiet operation that won’t disturb your family, friends, or officemates.

 The folding design is also quite clever, as the console station folds down along the top of the flywheel.
-When folded, the footprint measures just 20″ L x 17″ W. There are integrated transportation wheels for easy moving, and the bike’s weight of just 39 lbs makes it easy to move for mostly everyone.
+When folded, the footprint measures just 20″ L x 17″ W. There are integrated transportation wheels for easy moving, and the bike’s weight of just 39 lbs makes it easy to move for almost everyone.

-ativafit Foldable Exercise Bike Review
+ativafit Foldable Exercise Bike

 Of all the picks in my top 10, the ativafit is the smallest and most compact folding exercise bike.
 When folded, the footprint measures just 6.7″, which is impressive, to say the least.
 Despite its small size, the X frame manages to have a max weight capacity of 265 lbs, and the adjustable seat makes this bike suitable for people over 6′ tall.